Outrage over Utah nurse arrest obscures key facts, legal questions

 In a widely-seen video documenting her arrest, Wubbels calmly tells a police officer, Jeff Payne, that hospital policy permits the police to draw blood from patients in only three instances: when the patient consents, when the patient is under arrest, or when the police officer has a warrant.

-After a hospital administrator tells Payne he is making a “mistake” by insisting he has the right to obtain the blood, Payne forcibly detains the nurse, who howls her way outside of the building and proceeds to put the “salt” in Salt Lake City.
+After a hospital administrator tells Payne he is making a “mistake” by insisting he has the right to obtain the blood, Payne forcibly detains the nurse.
 She was released about twenty minutes later outside the hospital.

 Never mind the fact that Section 1.3 of the Utah Commercial Driver’s License Handbook states that “If you operate a CMV [commercial vehicle], you shall be deemed to have given your consent to alcohol testing,” creating a potential implied consent justification for the blood draw because the victim was driving a commercial truck.
 Never mind that the hospital’s policy does not have the force of law, even if the local police department agreed to its terms.

 Regardless of whether such an exigency existed in this case — all the facts are not yet clear — it is troubling that Wubbels, the police, and the hospital policy never mention exigency, even as a possibility.
 Wubbels discussed the possibility of consent, a warrant, or an arrest justifying a blood draw, but she never covers exigency.

 News reports have erroneously created the impression that exigency is simply irrelevant in drunk driving cases.
 In its reporting of this incident, The New York Times flatly, and falsely, claimed that “the United States Supreme Court ruled that the police do not have the right to draw blood in drunk driving investigations without a warrant.”